cityblock/commons-starter-project/README.md

 We’re on the homestretch of Pokedex now!
 Let’s finish off the project by adding in testing for each of our front end components.

-<<<<<<< HEAD
 We use [Enzyme](https://airbnb.io/enzyme/docs/api/shallow.html) as a supplement to the Jest testing framework for testing our frontend React components.
 Specifically, we use their shallow rendering API linked just above.
 As a default, do not use snapshot testing.

-# As an overview, we look at testing React components to make sure of 2 things: (1) that what DOM elements we expect to render on the page has rendered and (2) that what has rendered has also received the correct props and holds the correct state.
+As an overview, we look at testing React components to make sure of 2 things: (1) that what DOM elements we expect to render on the page has rendered and (2) that what has rendered has also received the correct props and holds the correct state.
 (To clarify this means you are NOT testing queries and mutations, that has already been done in the resolver).
 Thus, we test the unwrapped component (not the higher order component that composes a graphQL query).
 In other words, pass in the props manually and don't try to compose the component with graphQL.

-We use [Enzyme](https://airbnb.io/enzyme/docs/api/shallow.html) as a supplement to the Jest testing framework for testing our frontend React components.
-Specifically, we use their shallow rendering API linked just above.
-You may have noticed that in some parts of Commons we employ snapshot testing, but we are fading out of that in favor of more precise Enzyme testing.
-As a default, do not use snapshot testing.

-As an overview, we look at testing React components to make sure of 2 things: (1) that what DOM elements we expect to render on the page has rendered and (2) that what has rendered has also received the correct props and holds the correct state.
-(To clarify this means you are NOT testing queries and mutations, that has already been done in the resolver).

-> > > > > > > 8dfee84e006e7f8581a62ccac5f31ec348e8a11a

 For an example of how we handle those things, check out a more complex example in the Commons spec for [risk-area-assessment.tsx](https://github.com/cityblock/commons/blob/master/app/patient-profile-container/risk-area/__tests__/risk-area-assessment.spec.tsx).

 Note a couple key tests to poke around with a bit more:

-<<<<<<< HEAD

 - # We use `shallow` wrappers for rendering components (to mock components for testing).
 We do this to keep tests insular -- taking care to not test anything outside the scope of this one front end component.
 You'll see for example that we pass in fake functions where needed by calling `jest.fn()`.
 That's just to test that a functional prop exists and is called when expected, but we don’t care about it returning the appropriate thing.
 (If we want to test that a callback changes props or state, see `.setState()` and `.setProps` below)
 - Our use of `shallow` wrappers for rendering components, which we do all the time to mock components for testing.
 We do this to keep tests insular -- taking care to not test anything outside the scope of this one front end component.
 You'll see for example that we pass in fake functions where needed by calling `jest.fn()`.
 That's just to test that a functional prop exists and is called when expected, but we don’t care about it returning the appropriate thing.
 (If we want to test that a callback changes props or state, see #4 and #5 below)